 A. "To be separate."
-This group developed during the Macaabean period.
-(This is the most widely accepted view), and separated themselves from the populace in order to keep the oral traditions of the Mosaic Law (i.e., Hasidim).
+This group developed during the Macaabean period (this is the most widely accepted view), and separated themselves from the populace in order to keep the oral traditions of the Mosaic Law (i.e., Hasidim).

 C. "Persian."
-This is another meaning of the same Aramaic root.
+This is another meaning of the same Aramaic root (BDB 828, KB 970).
 Some of the doctrines of the Pharisees have much in common with Persian Zoroastrian dualism (see Special Topic: Personal Evil).

 A. Belief in a coming Messiah, which was influenced by interbiblical Jewish apocalyptic literature like I Enoch.

-B. God active in daily life.
-This was directly opposite from the Sadducees.
+B. Belief that God is active in daily life.
+This was directly opposite from the Sadducees (cf. Acts 23:8).
 Many Pharisaic doctrines were theological counterpoints to the doctrines of the Sadducees.

-C. A physically oriented afterlife based on earthly life, which involved reward and punishment (cf. Dan.
+C. A belief in a physically-oriented afterlife based on earthly life, which involved reward and punishment (cf. Dan.
 12:2).

-D. Authority of the OT and the Oral Traditions (Talmud).
+D. Belief in the authority of the OT as well as the Oral Traditions (Talmud).
 They were conscious of being obedient to the OT commands of God as they were interpreted and applied by schools of rabbinical scholars (Shammai, the conservative and Hillel, the liberal).
 The rabbinical interpretation was based on a dialogue between rabbis of two differing philosophies, one conservative and one liberal.
 These oral discussions over the meaning of Scripture were finally written down in two forms: the Babylonian Talmud and the incomplete Palestinian Talmud.
 They believed that Moses had received these oral interpretations on Mt.
 Sinai.
 The historical beginning of these discussions started with Ezra and the men of the "Great Synagogue" (later called the Sanhedrin).

-E. Highly developed angelology.
+E. Belief in a highly developed angelology.
 This involved both good and evil spiritual beings.
 This developed from Persian dualism and the interbiblical Jewish literature.